yahoo/panoptes/docs/Generic_SNMP_Polling_DSL.md

 #### Report metrics for only certain indices

 ##### Using "indices"
 In the previous example, 8 metrics groups would be reported -- one for each key-value pair in the dimension table, "temp_sensor_name" (provided all indices are also present in "temp_sensor_values").
-If we are only interested in the temperature metrics for the power supplies, we could ammend the "metrics_groups" definition as follows:
+If we are only interested in the temperature metrics for the power supplies, we could amend the "metrics_groups" definition as follows:

 ```json
 {